Welcome message from the Chairman

 Parish Councils provide a focus for local activity in their communities, encouraging local people to make their views known, particularly on issues about maintaining and improving the character of the local area.
 A key role, then, of Parish Councils is to express those views to other public bodies, such as North Lincolnshire Council, particularly on planning applications and other environmental or `quality of life` concerns.

-Appleby Parish Council has eight Parish Councillors who all will serve until 2019.
+Appleby Parish Council has eight Parish Councillors who will serve until 2023.
 The Parish Council aims to help residents and be a point-of-contact for ideas and suggestions for improvements to the village.
-The work of the eight members of the Council is voluntary, and the members give their time freely to help enhance the village for the benefit of all residents.
-If you would like to become a Parish Councillor then please contact the Clerk on firstname.lastname@example.org or via the contact us form on the website.
+The work of the eight members of the Council is voluntary, and they give their time freely to help enhance the village for the benefit of all residents.

-The Parish Council has legal responsibilities as an employer, and the Clerk acts as the Responsible Financial Officer and administrator, and advises the Parish Council on lawful decision-making and implementation.
+The Parish Council also has legal responsibilities as an employer, and the Clerk acts as the Responsible Person and Financial Officer, and advises the Parish Council on lawful decision-making and implementation.

-Usually our meetings are held monthly together with an Annual Meeting at which the Chairman and Vice Chairman are elected.
+Usually our meetings are held monthly together with an Annual Meeting of the Parish Council at which the Chairman and Vice Chairman are elected which is in May.

-The council also has the power to raise money through taxation, the precept.
-The precept is the Parish Council’s share of the council tax.
+The Council also has the power to raise money through taxation, or precept.
 The precept demand goes to the billing authority, North Lincolnshire County Council, which collects the tax for the Parish Council.

-Appleby Parish Council make all kinds of decisions on issues that affect the local community.
-Probably the most common topics that Parish Councils get involved with are planning matters, managing open spaces and campaigning for and delivering better services and facilities.
+Appleby Parish Council makes decisions on issues that affect the local community, probably the most common topics being involved with are planning matters, managing open spaces including the children’s playground, maintaining the Parish planters, more recently maintaining verges, and campaigning for and delivering better services and facilities.
+Parish Council also supports the Village Hall by way of grants and payments.

 It’s true to say that on their own, the Parish Council has limited powers to make decisions but they do have the ability to negotiate with, and work to influence, those other organisations that do make the final decisions such as other tiers of local government, health authorities, police etc.

-We are also in the process of developing a Neighbourhood Plan, one of the first in the area, which will help Council to do the best they can for our residents, details of which can be seen on the Neighbourhood Planning page of this website and shows results of surveys and feedback from our residents to date.
+The Council have been successful in completing a Neighbourhood Plan, the first in North Lincolnshire, which will help Council to do the best they can for our residents, and to maintain a sustainable community.
+Details of the Plan can be seen on the Neighbourhood Planning page of this website.